-Henley talks about new and upcoming changes for the fire department as he walks out to the fire engine bay.
+Henley spoke about new and upcoming changes for the fire department as he walked out to the fire engine bay.
 The current station, located at the Corsicana Government Center since its opening in 1975 won’t be home for the main station much longer.
 Construction is set to end on their new fire station, located at 2975 Drane Road, by the end of April.

 Once complete, staff will move in to their new expanded and modernized home where the complex will open by mid-May.
 Henley, known his affable and good-humored nature, doesn’t hide his enthusiasm of conducting operations from the new facility, where he and his staff can provide a new level of service for Corsicana and Navarro County residents.

 “I’m honored to be recognized,” Henley said.
 “But I just kinda want to put my head down and keep doing the good that we’re doing, and have the men and the women that deliver the service every day be the ones that the spotlight is on.”